bangkitwira16/poke-company/README.md

 # 🧩 Angular Pokémon Demo App

 A demo Angular 19 standalone component application that displays the first 151 Pokémon from the PokéAPI.
-It includes pagination, dynamic loading indicators, modals for details.
+It includes pagination, dynamic loading indicators, modals for details, and Netlify auto-deployment via Github Actions.

 ---